Transgender & Life Insurance

 Life Insurance for transgender people should be available at standard terms with most insurance providers.
 Changes to the law in 2012 mean that insurance providers must provide the same premium pricing for both males and females.

-For transgender people this means that you can apply for Life Insurance as male or female, depending upon your gender identity and not your biological sex; where gender recognition certificates or official name changes have been obtained.
+For transgender people this means that you can apply for Life Insurance as male or female, depending upon your gender identity and not your biological sex.
+Unfortunately protection insurance applications still require us to say that a person is either male or female.

 If you are planning to undergo surgical gender reassignment, it is possible that the insurer will postpone your Life Insurance application until after this occurs.